 Forms: Pure L-Tyrosine

 Most people are deficient in B12.
-B12 can protect against dementia, increase immune function, maintain nerves, and regenerate cells.
+Vitamin B12 can protect against dementia, increase immune function, maintain nerves, and regenerate cells.
 B12 lowers homocysteine and protects against atherosclerosis.
 It’s necessary for maintaining methylation reactions that repair DNA and prevent cancer.
 One of the most crucial areas for B12 is the brain.

 Folate deficiency can also cause mental symptoms, although B12 is more likely to be a problem.
 Folate and B12 are both required for mental function, and a deficiency in one produces a deficiency in the other, but folate will not correct a B12 deficiency in the brain.
 Folate also supports a healthy heart and nervous system.
-If you make the mistake of treating B12 deficiency without folate, you can get permanent brain damage. (hear that, vegans?)
+If you make the mistake of treating B12 deficiency without folate, you can get permanent brain damage.
 Likewise, high amounts of folate without adequate B12 can cause neurological conditions.
 That’s why I take them together.

-Forms: Capsule and/or Lozenge
+Forms: Capsule and/or lozenge

-Time Taken: Daily with food
+Take it: Daily with food

 Looking for more?

 The list above was a small portion of supplements to consider taking.
-This will provide you with a foundation for further supplementation with things like smart drugs and sleep hacking supplements.
+They’ll provide you with a foundation for further supplementation with things like smart drugs and sleep hacking supplements.
 And don’t forget the post about calcium-d-glucarate!
 Sign up for the Bulletproof Newsletter below for more on how to upgrade your biology.
 Thanks for reading and have a great week!